mourad-tiferras2002/python/README.md

 # python
    Hello World this is a simple project powered by Mourad TIFERRAS .
 Also, this project can help you to learn programming  , web , database , mobile dev. and free pdf e-books ...   for free and online with yourself

-    You can to be self - educated ( self-training , auto-formation )
+   You can have the mindset of self - educated ( self-training , auto-formation )